Abhi08072004/the-sudoku-solver-using-backtracking/README.md

- the-sudoku-solver-using-backtracking
+#  the-sudoku-solver-using-backtracking

-    '/Sudoku puzzles are becoming increasingly popular among the people all over the world.
-The game has become popular now in a large number of countries and many
- developers have tried to generate even more complicated and more interesting puzzles.
+ Sudoku puzzles are becoming increasingly popular among the people all over the world.
+The game has become popular now in a large number of countries and many developers have tried to generate even more complicated and more interesting puzzles.
 To day, the game appears in almost every newspaper, in books and in many websites.
 The back tracking algorithm is formulated based on human techniques.
 Backtracking is a straight
 forward and commonly used algorithmic technique for solving constraint satisfaction prob